-* Textas (how they are called in Australia)
+* Textas (the term of choice in Australia)

-* Sketch pens (how they are called in India)Now that you know the difference between regular chalk and the liquid kind, isn’t it time for you to make the switch?
+* Sketch pens (the term of choice in India)Now that you know the difference between regular chalk and the liquid kind, isn’t it time for you to make the switch?
 Try our liquid writing wonder, Versachalk!